WCGA-Murdoch/Database-Tutorials/Oat.md

 ### 2. Oat genome browser

-For a detailed instruction about using the Barley genome browser, please refer to this link: [The Oat genome browsers](tools/oat_jbrowse.md)
+For a detailed instruction about using the Oat genome browser, please refer to this link: [The Oat genome browsers](tools/oat_jbrowse.md)

 The Oat genome browsers were built based on [Jbrowse v2](https://jbrowse.org/jb2/) with whole genome sequences and annotations of 24 Oat accessions from the pangenome collection.